This document is for system administrators, webmasters and users of GNU and FSF machines in France.

 This is simply done by appending the public keys of all the users to the

-authorized_keys file of the www
+authorized_keys file of the www user.

 The /usr/local/bin/savannahusers script does the user account